 Now, back to the question of what happened to our intended age gap.
 What happened was basically that our perspective on foster care shifted from a plan for our future to real people here and now.
 It wasn’t just that some kid somewhere needed a home; it was that a real kid in my own community who I already knew and cared for deeply needed a home.
 Raising a teenager in my twenties was never the plan, until it was a teenager I already loved; then it couldn’t not be the plan.
 Putting flesh and blood on our abstract concepts tends to drastically shift the way we think about them.

-These nine months of raising a teenager have been completely worth it.
+The past year of raising a teenager has been completely worth it.
 There are some difficult things, of course.
 I don’t have any baby pictures of my child and I don’t know a whole lot about his early development and there are a lot of values we don’t share that lead to a good deal of conflicts.
 But also he’s potty-trained, he sleeps through the night, he bathes himself, he can tie his own shoes, and he can join us in fun activities like camping and going to football games and riding roller coasters at Worlds of Fun.

 Yeah, our family looks a little different than most.
 Usually people think he’s my brother or my college roommate rather than my son.
 But that’s okay.
 What matters is not what others think about what we’re doing, but what we’re actually doing.
 And when it comes down to it, what we’re actually doing is building a family.
 For us, we’re gaining a son, someone we can delight in and show unconditional love to on a daily basis.
 And for him, he’s gaining a forever family, parents (and grandparents and aunts and uncles and cousins) to be there for him for the rest of his life, no matter what.